VP

 Our verdict

 The FlexiSpot E7 Pro is the best standing desk under $400 — excellent stability, wide height range, and a 355 lb capacity that handles any setup.
 Budget shoppers should consider the FEZIBO at $180 — it's an incredible value for a dual-motor desk.
-The Branch desk wins on build quality and aesthetics if you're willing to spend the full $400.
 For small spaces, the SHW 48x24 at $150 is the right fit.
 Heavy multi-monitor setups should go with the Vari for its superior stability under load.

 Prices may vary.
 Check Amazon for current pricing.